noamtamir/cool-things/content/posts/txt2musicxml.md

 Cmaj7 | A7 | Dm9 | G7b9 |
 ```

-The problem is that, although quite simple and fast, it is very ugly and not super comfortable to read while playing it back.
-So I built a CLI tool that parses this input and turns into something more meaningful: MusicXML.
+Although quite simple and fast to write, it is ugly and not comfortable to read while playing it back.
+So I built a [CLI tool](https://github.com/noamtamir/txt2musicxml) that turns this into something more meaningful: MusicXML.

 MusicXML is a pretty good standard, mainly because it is widely accepted.
-I don't know of any music software that doesn't have MusicXML import/export.
+I don't know of any music software that doesn't support it.
 It's not an easy standard, but the end user doesn't need to know the details.
-The important thing is that with my new tool I can turn my simple chord syntax into MusicXML, and then import it into my favorite software to render it.
-Luckily, MuseScore is open source, and has a CLI tool that can turn MusicXML into pdf in 1 cli command.
+The important thing is that with my new tool I can turn my simple chord syntax into MusicXML, and then import it into my favorite music notation software to render it.

 ### Antlr
 Well, I had no idea how to do that.
-Luckily, I found Antlr, which is a really cool open source software to create lexers and parsers (and more) in your favorite programming language.
-You basically define your language's grammar in a single file in a straightforward syntax, that is very much similar to regex.
+Luckily, I found [Antlr](https://www.antlr.org/).
+It is an open source software to create lexers and parsers (and more) in your favorite programming language.
+You basically define your new language's grammar in a single file with a simple syntax, very similar to regex.
 The hard part was learning the theory behind it.
 What is a language, what is a lexer, what is a parser, etc. So here are some of the important concepts I learned:
 ![](/txt2musicxml/antlr_process.png)

 #### Tokens